endoflife-date/endoflife.date/products/grafana-loki.md

 > system optimized for cost-effective, scalable log storage using label-based
 > indexing.
 It integrates seamlessly with Grafana for visualizing logs.

-Grafana loki maintains multiple versions.
-Backports seem to be maintained for the latest three releases.
+Looking at prior releases, it seems that security and bugfixes are maintained for the latest three releases.